Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-The Micro Grant will support the purchase of nature journaling materials for the participants and materials for the presentations.
+The Wild Wonder Micro Grant, Nature Journaling for Public Health Personnel, supported the purchase of nature journaling materials for the participants and materials for the presentations.

 Nature Journal in Urban Nest Watching with PAU Tena